 --exclude will accept any standard Unix shell-style wildcards, as implemented by the Python fnmatch module.
 You may give multiple --exclude options.
 Please pay attention that the pattern will be matched against any level of the directory tree; it's still impossible to specify absolute path exclusions.

+'''

+tahoe backup --exclude-from=/path/to/filename ~ work:backups

+'''

-''' tahoe backup --exclude-from=/path/to/filename ~ work:backups --exclude-from is similar to --exclude, but reads exclusion patterns '''
+--exclude-from is similar to --exclude, but reads exclusion patterns from /path/to/filename, one per line.

 '''

 tahoe backup --exclude-vcs ~ work:backups

 '''